multimeric/LastPdfPage/README.md

 # LastPdfPage

-Sometimes PDFs are generated for a powerpoint presentation, which don't work so well as PDF documents.
+Sometimes PDFs are generated for a powerpoint presentation, but then they don't work so well as PDF documents.

-For example, a single slide in the presentation might be designed to show each dotpoint when the presenter clicks.
+For example, a single slide in the presentation might be designed to show each bullet point sequentially when the presenter clicks.
-However, once this presentation is converted to PDF, the document is unusable because each dotpoint now has its own slide.
+However, once this presentation is converted to a document, it becomes much harder to use because each bullet point now has its own page.

 `LastPdfPage` eliminates this problem by editing a PDF that has multiple pages with the same page number, and selecting only the last (or first) page from each page range that has this issue.